Wen Ping: Service under Cao Rui and legacy

-The Cao Wei historian Yu Huan provides an alternative account in his Weilue.
+The Cao Wei historian Yu Huan provides an alternative account in his Weilüe.
 Sun Quan led tens of thousands against Shiyang where heavy rains had damaged the walls while the people were scattered among the fields so repairs could not be carried out in time.
 Without the walls and outnumbered, Wen Ping was in a bind but then thought that, if it seemed nobody was in the city, Sun Quan would get suspicious and expect a ploy.
 Wen Ping had everyone hide and remained in his residence.
 Sun Quan was puzzled since the Cao Wei court would not leave such an important post in the hands of a figure they did not trust so Wei Ping's lack of reaction to an invading army must be due to a ploy or knowing reinforcements were coming so Sun Quan ordered an immediate withdrawal.
 Pei Songzhi notes the account contradicts the base text of Chen Shou.

 It would be his last known battle.
 It is not known when Wen Ping died.
 After his death, he was honored with the posthumous title "Marquis Zhuang" (壯侯) by the Wei government.
 His adopted son, Wen Xiu (文休), inherited his marquis title ("Marquis of Xinye") because his biological son, Wen Dai (文岱), died early.
 Wen Xiu was in turn succeeded by his son, Wen Wu (文武), after his death.
 Wen Ping also had a nephew, Wen Hou (文厚), who was enfeoffed as a secondary marquis.
-In August 243, with the young Cao Fang on the throne under the regency of Cao Shuang and Sima Yi, sacrifices were made at Cao Cao's temple to a select group of former officers, including Wen Ping.
+In August 243, with the young Cao Fang on the throne under the regency of Cao Shuang and Sima Yi, sacrifices were made at the temple dedicated to Cao Cao to a select group of former officers, including Wen Ping.